ParkinT/mastering_git/Course_Outline.md

 ### Section 7: git-ting More Efficient

-Estimated Video Length: 6-10 mins
+Section Total Length: 13 minutes

 An introduction to various techniques and shortcuts to improve the efficiency of using git.

-List of topics that will be covered in the section:
+List of topics covered in the section:

  - Stash
   - Temporary interruptions in the timeline